Afternote/snipd/README.md

 # Snipd 🔫
 ## _Annoting and storing text, images and links made easier_

 Snipd is a note collecting browser extension which supports highlighting of texts from PDFs/websites, images by URL, links and notes.
-Once a collection is done, it can be exported via PDF.
-Additionally you will be able to manage all the collections on a dedicated central page - where all the snippets are stored.
+Once a collection is done.
+You will be able to manage all the collections on a dedicated central page - where all the snippets are stored.
+Additionally, it can be exported via PDF.

 ## Use cases